When someone applies for life insurance, there are three basic ways every single carrier will judge where to start rating a person.

 There are several kinds of nicotine aids to help those who smoke to attempt to quit.

 As mentioned above, just because you don’t physically smoke doesn’t mean you can’t still be considered a smoker to the carrier you apply to.
+Nicotine is an additive which sticks around a while.

 But, unlike others types, NRT’s may actually help in the carrier cutting you a break.